Brodie Kemp

 Brodie Kemp (born 1 May 2001) is a professional Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).

+Junior career

+Kemp played junior football for the Bendigo Pioneers in the Talent League.
+He represented Vic Country in the Under 18 Championships.
+During his draft year, he was viewed as a utility with the ability to play up forward, in the midfield or in the backline.

+In July 2019, Kemp ruptured his ACL while playing for his school, Geelong Grammar.

+AFL career

-Kemp was selected by Carlton at No. 17 in the 2019 AFL draft, being drafted from the Bendigo Pioneers.
+Kemp was selected by Carlton at No. 17 in the 2019 AFL draft.
 After multiple injuries he played 6 games across his first three seasons, before establishing himself in the backline during 2023, playing 17 games.